nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `deleteo INDEX`

-* Deletes the order at the specified INDEX
+* Deletes the order at the specified `INDEX`
-* The index refers to the index number shown in the displayed orders list.
+* The `INDEX` refers to the index number shown in the displayed orders list.
-* The index must be a positive integer 1, 2, 3, …​
+* The `INDEX` must be a positive integer 1, 2, 3, …​

 Examples:
-* `deleteo 2`
+* `deleteo 2` deletes an order from the Order list with the index of 2.

 ### Listing all orders: `listo` <a name="listo"></a>